Explore Learning Centre Managers Inspire at Inaugural Conference

 Operations Director Lisa Haycox said “It was great to have so many Assistant Directors (ADs) together for a day of sharing ideas and looking ahead.
 I left the conference feeling so inspired by the wealth of talented ADs that we have in our centres.
 It’s so exciting to have so many brilliant individuals who are motivated to lead from the front, and make the difference.”

-The end of the day gave everyone a chance to share their experiences of the day, and the main things they wanted to implement in their centres.
+The end of the day gave everyone a chance to share their experiences of the day, and the main things they wanted to implement in their English and maths tuition centres.
 The day was a big success, and plans are already underway for next year’s conference!

 Discover more interesting posts from our blog